notbonzo-com/os-building/README.md

-# os-building
+# OS Building

-mostly taken from nanobyte's building an OS series, intended to be built upon
+Lets save this dude's university

-Currently a clone of the part 10 video's progress
+- root/ everything from there will be copied into the floppy disk